andykswong/_INVADERS/README.md

 ## Web Monetization Exclusives
 Subscribers should see the [Coil](https://coil.com/) icon (𝒞) at the bottom-right corner of the screen.
 They will get:
-- an extra life
+- An extra life
-- the exclusive `Tesla Coil` weapon, which shoots slightly larger projectiles!
+- The exclusive `Tesla Coil` weapon, which shoots slightly larger projectiles!

 ![Coil Weapon](screenshots/coil.png)

 ## Completely Optional Decentralized Features
-- The game itself is on IPFS, CID: [QmajmBp4g6ZfSvqhKU7sA3XyGwtF6Mzj6QVqHLQqDAYoW2](https://ipfs.io/ipfs/QmajmBp4g6ZfSvqhKU7sA3XyGwtF6Mzj6QVqHLQqDAYoW2)
+- The game itself is on IPFS: https://cloudflare-ipfs.com/ipfs/QmVo8UiAcnAetJggpMwwpAFXor2R1ivvCwrvjV6bkumwun
-- Click the camera icon (📷) at the bottom-left corner of the screen to take an in-game screenshot that is uploaded to IPFS via [nft.storage](https://nft.storage/)!
+- Click the camera icon (📷) at the bottom-left corner of the screen to take an in-game screenshot that is uploaded to IPFS / [nft.storage](https://nft.storage/)!
+A convenient way to make NFTs out of your gameplay screenshots!

 ## Browser Support
 - Latest Desktop Chrome, Firefox, Edge, or Safari with WebGL 1.0 enabled